libp2p/specs/relay/circuit-v1.md

 - `/ip4/../tcp/../p2p/QmRelay/p2p-circuit/p2p/QmTwo`
   - Dial QmTwo, through QmRelay.
   - Includes info for connecting to QmRelay.
-  - The relay node will use peer routing to find an address for QmTwo.
+  - The relay node will use peer routing to find an address for QmTwo, if not already connected.

 Double relay: